 Mail your cheque to the Town office.
 Ensure your payment is received before 4:30 p.m. on the due date.
 The post mark date is not accepted as proof of payment made on time.

 The Province administrates the Home Owner Grant and Retro Grant programs.
 The property owner must claim their homeowner grant, if eligible, on the Provincial website by the due date.
 Program eligibility is unchanged.
 Home owner grants not claimed by the due date will incur a 10% penalty.
 Learn more at gov.bc.ca/homeownergrant or phone 1-888-355-2700 to speak with a live agent.

 To be eligible for the grant you must reside in the home and it must be your principal residence.
 For more information on the home owner grant program, visit the Ministry of Finance website.

 If you missed claiming your grant for last year, you can apply for it retroactively, on the Provincial website - Retroactive Home Owner Grant Application.

 Annually, the value of your property is assessed by BC Assessment Authority.
 Questions relating to your property assessment should be directed to the BC Assessment Office noted on the front of your assessment.
-Recorded information is available at 1-877-356-9313 or visit their website.
+Recorded information is available at 1-877-356-9313 or on the BC Assessment website.

 The BC Government is making it easier to apply for the propery tax deferment program.